 Myriam V. Alizo

-Myriam Alizo has over 17 years of experience helping parents navigate the special education system.
+Myriam Alizo has over 20 years of experience helping parents navigate the special education system.
 She worked for NJ Parent to Parent and for Parent to Parent of Miami (FL) before moving to NJ, where she now works for SPAN, the Parent Training and Information Center of New Jersey, helping to start and run parent groups and conducting bilingual special education trainings.
 At SPAN, she also works for the Center for Parent Information and Resources (CPIR), the national organization that provides information and products to the network of Parent Centers.
-Myriam is currently a member of the NJ Special Education Advisory Council (NJSEAC) and the advisory board for the National Center for Dispute Resolution in Special Education (CADRE); she was a member of the National Center for Learning Disabilities’ (NCLD) Parent Leader Team and is a consultant for Understood.org.
-Myriam also coordinated the English-Spanish Glossary for OSEP.
+Myriam also works as a bilingual Family Centered Services Technical Assistance Specialist for NEPACT (PTAC Region A).
+Myriam is currently a member of the advisory board for the National Center for Dispute Resolution in Special Education (CADRE); she was a member of the National Center for Learning Disabilities’ (NCLD) Parent Leader Team.
+Myriam coordinated the English-Spanish Glossary for OSEP.
 Myriam has a bachelor’s degree in electronic engineering from the Simón Bolívar University in Caracas, Venezuela.
 Myriam is the proud mother of two young adults with amazing talents.
-Myriam enjoys cooking, practicing yoga and working out; and recently became a Zumba instructor.
+Myriam enjoys cooking, practicing yoga and working out.
 Myriam lives in New Jersey with her two daughters and her husband.